How to create a Quantitative study?

 Steps

-Step 1: Log in to Decode
+Step 1: Log in to your Decode account

-Step 2: Create a New Study
+Step 2: Create a new study

 Welcome Page